ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
 Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

 ---

+## Codon Usage Bias (Molecular Biology)
+**Date:** November 10, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** June 21, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** February 11, 2026

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** May 16, 2026

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** October 26, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** January 26, 2026

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** November 22, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** April 01, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---